 It’s interesting to see the little personal touches on each workspace, decorated with stickers & football cards – though they could just be old school desks.

-The Partagas Cigar Factory in Havana is under renovation, and while they’re still running tours at a relocated site, this could be a good alternative if you only want to visit one cigar production house.
+The Partagas Cigar Factory in Havana is under renovation, and while they’re still running tours at a relocated site, this could be a good alternative if you only want to visit one Cuban cigar factory.

 At 5 CUC, the tour isn’t great value, but it was informative & interesting – it’s also a quintessential Cuban tourist experience you can tick off your list & one of the best things to do in Pinar del Rio.

 Opening hours: 9am-1:30pm, Monday-Friday